vermont42/Voloco/README.md

 In both [profes](https://apps.apple.com/us/app/capital-one-mobile/id407558537)[sional](https://itunes.apple.com/us/app/sfo-taxiq/id1096206222) and [side](https://github.com/vermont42/RaceRunner/blob/master/RaceRunner/UiConstants.swift)-[project](https://github.com/vermont42/Conjugar/blob/master/Conjugar/Colors.swift) apps, I use color palettes from designers or the website [Coolors](https://coolors.co).
 In Voloco, I relied on system-provided colors due to time constraints.

 The tracks fit decently the dainty iPhone SE form factor.
-Some trak and user names don't fit in a `TrackCell`. `MarqueeLabel`, a `UILabel` [replacement](https://github.com/cbpowell/MarqueeLabel) that has performed [well](https://github.com/vermont42/RaceRunner/blob/master/RaceRunner/RunDetailsVC.swift#L29) in RaceRunner, would obviate the need for `String` truncation.
+Some track and user names don't fit in a `TrackCell`. `MarqueeLabel`, a `UILabel` [replacement](https://github.com/cbpowell/MarqueeLabel) that has performed [well](https://github.com/vermont42/RaceRunner/blob/master/RaceRunner/RunDetailsVC.swift#L29) in RaceRunner, would obviate the need for `String` truncation.

 The requirements do not mention internationalization or localization so, in the interest of time, I did not wrap user-facing `String`s in `NSLocalizedString()`.
 I am, however, comfortable with that API.